neo4j/github-action-traceability/README.md

 ### yarn compile

-Compiles the Typescript src files into their corresponding Javascript files in lib.
+Compiles the Typescript `./src` files into their corresponding Javascript files in `./lib`.

 ### yarn build

-Compiles the Typescript src files into a single Javascript file in dist.
+Compiles the Typescript `./src` files into a single Javascript releasable file in `./dist`.

 ### yarn test

 Tests the code.

-### yarn shadow

-Compiles the Typescript project into a single lib/index.js file.

 ### yarn package